-WITH reference to your letter of May 3rd, as to the cost of opening roads according to the requirements WITH reference to your letter of May 3rd, as to the cost of opening roads according to the requirements of the Act as to agricultural areas, &c., it admits such a latitude for consideration as can best be discussed in your presence, when the District Plan is placed before you.
-Instance : it is not where the cheapest road may be constructed to a suitable agricultural area the expenditure will be the most reproductive, but, principally, where the expenditure will tend to open the greatest possible amount of agricultural lands, and also its suitability for future extension into the interior, &c.
-Otherwise, when once the site is fixed upon, the cost of the necessary roads, &c. may be easily arrived at; and as you have resolved to come down here, I have no doubt you will be perfectly conversant with all necessary detail ere your return.
+WITH reference to your letter of May 3rd, as to the cost of opening roads according to the requirements of the Act as to agricultural areas, &c., it admits such a latitude for consideration as can best be discussed in your presence, when the District Plan is placed before you.
+Instance: it is not where the cheapest road may be constructed to a suitable agricultural area the expenditure will be the most reproductive, but, principally, where the expenditure will tend to open the greatest possible amount of agricultural lands, and also its suitability for future extension into the interior, &c.
+Otherwise, when once the site is fixed upon, the cost of the necessary roads, &c, may be easily arrived at; and as you have resolved to come down here, I have no doubt you will be perfectly conversant with all necessary detail ere your return.

-I am, Sir,
+I am, Sir, Your very obedient Servant,